Magden, Maisprach, Olsberg und Giebenach schreiben Geschichte Das ehemalige Stift Olsberg. Foto/Photo: TES

 Giebenach and the Violenbach

-Giebenach is in district Liestal (canton Basel-Landschaft), and the Violenbach also crosses this village.
+Giebenach is in the district of Liestal (canton Basel-Landschaft), and the Violenbach also crosses this village.
 Its old medieval name was ‘in villa Gibennacho‘ or ‘bi dem hofe ze Gybenach‘.

 Again, Roman villas and agricultural complexes underpinned the village’s origins.
 The land first belonged to the counts of Alt-Homburg and Homburg.
 The city of Basel acquired the village in the 16th century.
 Since 1833, it has been part of the Canton Basel-Landschaft.